-ECA Training Pty Ltd provides bookkeeping and accounting services to NECA ACT for which it will charge a fee of \$2,311 per month (2022 : nil).
+ECA Training Pty Ltd will manage all of NECA ACT Branch operations for which it will charge a financial services fee of \$2,125 per month.
+(2023: \$2,311 per month).

 Nature of expenses/consultancy service:

 Administration, Financial and Membership Services